Day 2 - 29 November 2018

 As cities are responsible for two thirds of the worlds overall energy consumption and around 70% of all greenhouse gas emissions, global regulation standards are being called for.
 This has resulted in the development of global private-public partnerships.
 This talk will look at, how these are set to mutually benefit both cities, their citizens, and their respective commercial ventures.

-Panel: Building a Smart City business case
+Keynote Panel: Building a Smart City Business Case

 What issues do cities around the Globe need to consider when wanting to make their cities smart?